 Core Properties Part

-A Core Properties part shall be a part of the Core Properties part media type, as defined in Annex E. A package may contain at most one Core Properties part.
+A package shall contain at most one Core Properties part.

-The content of the Core Properties part shall be an XML document that satisfies the requirements specified in 8.2.5.
+The content of the Core Properties part shall be an XML document that satisfies the requirements specified in §8.2.5.
+Its media type shall be the Core Properties part media type, as defined in Annex E.

 A Core Properties part within the package shall be referenced by a core properties relationship from the package, as listed in Annex E. A package shall contain at most one core properties relationship.

-The namespaces for the properties in this table in the Open Packaging Conventions domain are defined in Annex E.
+The namespaces for Core Properties are defined in Annex E.

 Core Properties Markup